Seisna/homeops/README.md

 The base Renovate configuration provided in your repository can be view at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
 If you notice this only runs on weekends and you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/) or simply remove it.

 To enable Renovate on your repository, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and choose your repository.
 Over time Renovate will create PRs for out-of-date dependencies it finds.
-Any merged PRs that are in the cluster directory Flux will deploy.
+Any merged PRs that are in the kubernetes directory Flux will deploy.

 ### 🪝 Github Webhook